Snowshoeing

 Turn-by-turn directions

-The starting point of the Gspon Trail is the mountain station of the Staldenried-Gspon cable car at 1,899 metres in altitude.
-From there, the 4.08km trail leads up to the Ottmar Hitzfeld Arena, below the valley station of the Gspon ski lift and via the hamlets of Summerhüs and Ze Hiischinu towards the high-altitude trail.
-From Grifolegga, the trail leads to Wierli lake under the canopy of the forest via a pleasant and well-maintained path.
-The last part of the trail towards Scheidbodo, Waldegga and back to the Ottmar Hitzfeld Arena makes for a diverse, pleasant tour in the snow.
+The starting point of the Gspon Trail is the mountain station of the Staldenried-Gspon cable car at 1899 meters.
+From there, the well over four-kilometer-long trail leads up to the Ottmar Hitzfeld Arena, under the valley station of the Gspon ski lift via the hamlets Summerhüs and Ze Hiischinu towards the high-altitude trail.
+From Grifolegga, it goes on a pleasantly developed path protected in the forest to the Wierli.
+The final trail towards Scheidbodo, Waldegga, and back to the Ottmar Hitzfeld Arena promises a varied yet comfortable route in the snow.

 Start